prometheus/snmp_exporter/README.md

 # Concepts

-While SNMP uses a hierarchical data structure and Prometheus uses an n-dimnensional matrix, the two systems map perfectly, and without the need to walk through data by hand. `snmp_exporter` maps the data for you.
+While SNMP uses a hierarchical data structure and Prometheus uses an n-dimensional matrix, the two systems map perfectly, and without the need to walk through data by hand. `snmp_exporter` maps the data for you.

 ## Prometheus